Canoe Cultures logo

 Canoe Connections poster

 Canoe Connections is the directorial debut of Reeva Billy.
-In this film she interviews her father and brother (Mike Billy Sr. and Mike Billy Jr.) about the history of First Nations canoe racing from the latter years of the of the residential school-era to present day.
+In this film she interviews her father and brother (Mike Billy Sr. and Mike Billy Jr.) about the history of First Nations canoe racing from the latter years of the residential school-era to present day.
 With paddling careers spanning more than 50 years between them, both men see themselves as temporary caregivers of the sport, embracing it in the present and planning to hand it on to future generations.

 Coming soon: